GovReady/continuous-ato-kit/README.md

 ### Step 6: Tear-down

 Stop the **Build Server** (Jenkins) container simply by typing CTRL+C into its terminal.
 The container will be automatically removed.
+You must also remove its persistent data volume:

+	docker volume rm jenkins-data

 Remove the **Compliance Server** container using: